sevangeline/smartTransactionManagement/README.md

-# smartTransactionManagement
+# Smart Transaction Management
-Smart transaction management app is build up in AngularJs
+Smart transaction management app is a smaple app build up in AngularJs used to manage transactions and history